hanialshater/DeepStuff/README.md

 #Deep stuff
 =================

-this repo contain deep learning resources and projects for educational purposes + some other projects that are good candidate for deepenaization
+this repo contain deep learning resources and projects for educational purposes + some other projects that are good candidate for deepenazation

 Basic examples
 -------------